hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 In complex data sets with numerous filterable parameters, considering establishing a hierarchy of filters by:

-1. Prioritizing crucial filters directly in the UI and associating them directly with the Table and data set
+1. Prioritizing crucial filters associate them directly with the Table and data set
 2. Moving less important filter parameters to a [Flyout](/components/flyout), using [Checkbox groups](/components/form/checkbox) for each parameter and its values.

 This approach offers a scalable solution for highly complex data sets while communicating a natural hierarchy of filter importance.